ilyko96/udacity_flying_car_proj3/README.md

 From math's point of view: _velocityCmd_ vector is going to be closer to _velocityActual_ vector, which means that velocity part of PID-controller equation is low, and proportional and integral parts are making bigger impacts.
-(or intuitively differential part does not try to stop quad at each trajectory point).
+(or intuitively differential part does not impact much trying to stop quad at each trajectory point).

  Please, refer to description of [5_TrajectoryFollow](#scenario-5_trajectoryfollow) in Results part to check what changes have been performed in 5<sup>th</sup> scenario relating this challenge.